739078545/CS519-Assignment-1-Get-starter-project-working/README.md

 Resource Group: This construct represents an organizational unit within cloud infrastructure that aggregates correlated resources for streamlined management and deployment of applications.

 East-West Networking Boundaries: Within this delineation, all "East-West" marked arrows depict intra-network communication, implying an exchange of data transpiring internally and not traversing beyond the bounds of the external internet.

+Queue storage pipeline:The API1 Azure function will push messages into queue storage. https://cs519api1test.azurewebsites.net Whenever API1 receives a call (using HTTPS GET), it retrieves SECRET2 from the environment variables (originally sourced from Azure Key Vault).
+API1 then logs this information and places it into the Azure Queue Storage named "api1queue".
+The API2 Azure Container keeps an eye on the "api1queue" queue storage.
+As soon as a message lands in the "api1queue" queue storage, API2 captures and logs that message.